jinople/DiscordFileSplitterBot/README.md

 ### Features

-* **Large File Support**: Upload files larger than Discord's standard 8MB limit.
+- Large File Support: Upload files larger than Discord's standard 8MB limit.
-* **Automatic Splitting**: The bot automatically splits large files into Discord-friendly chunks.
+- Automatic Splitting: The bot automatically splits large files into Discord-friendly chunks.
-* **Resumable Downloads**: Pick up a download exactly where you left off if your internet connection fails.
+- Robust Uploads: The bot is designed to handle rate-limiting and connection issues during long uploads.
-* **Local File System Integration**: Upload and download files directly to and from your computer.
+- Local File System Integration: Upload and download files directly to and from your computer.

 ### Setup Guide